Time Required

 Imagine them truly wishing for you to be happy, fulfilled.
 For you to have a life that is flourishing.
 Imagine them beaming this towards you in their smile, in their eyes.
 And with your next breaths, inhale and draw in that intention of goodness.

-In meditation and visualization practices, we have an opportunity to generate positive emotional states right here and now that we might experience in the world where this person really next to us.
+In meditation and visualization practices, we have an opportunity to generate positive emotional states right here and now that we might experience in the world were this person really next to us.
 Simply through our mind and imagination, it's as though we can call upon this valuable resource right here, right now.
 So for a couple more breaths, really take in this wish of well, happiness, joy from this person who cherishes us.

 Sending Loving-Kindness to Loved Ones